 Results of the statistical modeling are discussed next.
-Table 2 presents pairwise comparisons between four placements (on the logit scale), as well as variance estimates for school effects.
+Table 2 presents pairwise comparisons between four placements (on the logit scale) and variance estimates for school effects.
 Table 3 presents the accompanying ORs, computed for all pairwise comparisons between the four placements.
 An examination of HPD intervals for placement comparisons (on the logit scale) across outcomes suggested that none were statistically significant.
 An examination of HPD intervals for ORs provided a similar picture, although, in one comparison (C vs. A), the HPD intervals appeared to exclude one for two outcomes (SAS Specificity and Goal Category).
-However, given that the corresponding HPD intervals for logits included zero, we did not view these comparisons as statistically significant either.
-In sum, traditional statistical significance testing failed to reject the null hypothesis for any pairwise comparison across outcomes.
-Failure to reject the null is not the same as accepting the null.
+However, given that the corresponding HPD intervals for logits included zero, we did not view